bit-lang/Dos95WasmX/README.md

 - linux program in "dos95wasmxen-linux-AMD64", with same embedded contents, runs on AMD64 versions of debian11/12, or ubuntu 22.04/24.04

 ## how to use
-1. in windows command line, run dos95wasmxen.exe
+1. in windows command line, run dos95wasmxen.exe, ***leave the command console open, do not close it***
 ![run the app](https://github.com/bit-lang/Dos95WasmX/blob/master/images/dos95_start.png)
 2. use your browser to navigate to [URL](http://localhost:8088) <http://localhost:8088>
 3. drag a game CD into the center frame. the ISO image will begin to load and then windows will start